 We all know what customer service is, but what makes it good or even great?
 Great customer service includes many aspects of not only communication but relationship building as well.
 It’s going above and beyond for your clients.
 It’s providing a valuable service with a human touch.
 It’s about being available when someone needs you and keeping consistent.

-You see, customer service is crucial and those that don't prioritize it are doing themselves a big disservice by not going above and beyond for who's keeping them afloat.
-Here are a few key ways in which it can give you a leg-up:
+Customer service is crucial, and those that don't prioritize it are doing themselves a disservice to those who are keeping them afloat.
+Here are a few key ways in which excellent customer service can give you a leg-up:

-All winning things that you aspire to for your brand, surely.
-In the grand scheme of things, it doesn't take much for businesses to provide great customer service, which also happens to be an amazing brand driver.
-There's no way that not deploying extra resources to bolster your CS strategy outweighs the business you would keep and gain by doing so.
+These are all winning concepts that you should aspire to for your brand.
+In the grand scheme of things, it doesn't take much for businesses to provide the best customer service possible.
+It also happens to be an amazing brand awareness driver if done correctly.
+Remember, customers and clients, love to talk about their good experiences.
+Going the extra mile to bolster your customer service strategy with additional resources could pay off in the long run.

 We know that it can be considered secondary for a lot of established brands that think they can't take a hit with mediocre assistance on a help line, but let us all learn something from Millennial mega-brand Glossier—its gTeam is there to add value, not provide a robotic safety net.
 Results: happy and loyal consumers that keep coming back for more, and voluntarily relay their positive feelings about the company to their peers, helping to convert more customers.